 Regarding financing, Depending on what type of mortgage you want, you’ll have different requirements for qualifying for the mortgage.
 At a minimum, here's a broad overview of what a lender will look at:

-- Most lenders also require you spend only 28% or less of your pretax income on housing.
+• Most lenders also require you spend only 28% or less of your pretax income on housing.
 The amount of income you have will then limit the size of the mortgage you can qualify for.

-- And of course you’ll need to provide a down payment In order to get pre-qualified, lenders will want to see a down payment sitting in the bank.
+• To get pre-qualified, lenders will want to see a down payment sitting in the bank.